sophstad/sophstad.github.io/index.md

 layout: page
 ---

 I’m a senior studying computer science at Columbia University.
-I’m interested in full-stack engineering, and recently spent my summer doing that at [MongoDB](https://www.mongodb.com) in New York.
+After graduation, I'll be working as an engineer at [MongoDB](https://www.mongodb.com) in New York.

 Some things I enjoy —